 - Project Wessex Water Upgrade Bridgwater Water Supply Grid

-- Main Contractor Costain Utilities
+- Principal Contractor Costain Utilities

 - Key Benefit MGF successfully came up with a design that suited the complicated ground surrounding the reservoir tank